adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

 The automatic provisioning of the infra needed to debug the bot locally also works like a charm - but once again I had to create a dev tunnel manually for it to work.

 So, how do we add AI to this project?
-Of course, we have the option of adding any agent orchestration framework, for example [Microsoft Agent Framework](https://github.com/microsoft/agent-framework), but the Teams AI Library actually has some [included features](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/in-depth-guides/ai/overview) that makes it simple to add some AI goodness to our project.
+Of course, we have the option of adding any agent orchestration framework that we wish, for example [Microsoft Agent Framework](https://github.com/microsoft/agent-framework).
+But to make it as simple as possible, the Teams AI Library actually has some [included features](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/in-depth-guides/ai/overview) that makes it a breeze to add some basic AI goodness to our project.

 We start by adding the nuget package [Microsoft.Teams.AI](https://www.nuget.org/packages/Microsoft.Teams.AI), as well as the [Microsoft.Teams.AI.Models.OpenAI](https://www.nuget.org/packages/Microsoft.Teams.AI.Models.OpenAI) package.